 Description: Arched rectangular shape; ovolo moulded edging; date in arch; below arch two parallel, vertical straps, each with a buckle at the top; initials left and right of centre; roughly symmetrical arrangement of four stamps repeated: rectangular stamp with deer three times down centre, one outside each buckle and one beyond each strap end; circular food mould stamp outside centre of each strap, beyond stag stamp outside buckle and at edge beyond strap end; 'rabbit' stamp at edge beyond food mould stamp outside each buckle and outside each strap end; rectangular stamp with 'dog' outside each initial and six times below strap ends.

 Notes: The buckles suggest a connection with the Pelham family; the initials may relate to Sir Thomas Pelham, Bt.
 (1597-1654) who owned and operated ironworks at Waldron in Sussex.
-From the drawing it is not certain if the stamps are the same as on another example of this fireback in Hastings Museum.
-The food mould stamp may be one seen repeated on at least one other fireback.
-Recorded at Huggetts Farm, Waldron, Sussex, by Edward Hughes, of Heathfield, Sussex; J. Starkie Gardner collection, Victoria & Albert Museum, Archive of Art and Design (AAD/2014/8).
+From the drawing the seven 'deer' stamps appear to be the same as those seen on two other examples of this fireback.
+The food mould stamp (centre left and right) appears to be one seen repeated on at least one other fireback.
+Drawing of a fireback at Huggetts Farm, Waldron, Sussex, by Edward Hughes, of Heathfield, Sussex; J. Starkie Gardner collection, Victoria & Albert Museum, Archive of Art and Design (AAD/2014/8).

 Inscription: 1642 / T P